cadifyai/Fusion-Exporter/README.md

 Install the add-in by downloading the latest release from the [releases page](https://github.com/cadifyai/Fusion-Exporter/releases).
 Unzip the downloaded file.

 Open Fusion 360, and go to the `Utilities > Add-ins` menu.
-You should see something like this pop-up:

 <div align="center">
     <img src="./media/menu.png" width="300">